 New England region gas prices rose from last week: See how much here

-A year ago, the average gas price in the New England region was 0% higher at $3.40 per gallon.
+A year ago, the average gas price in the New England region was 3% lower at $3.50 per gallon.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.burlingtonfreepress.com.